Early Projects

 Cola Wars!

-Stan Herd's 10 acre field art work of a crushed Coke and Pepsi can
+Stan Herd's 10 acre field art work of a crushed Coke and Pepsi can was an

 "anti-commercial"and message about recycling set in field near Ottawa, Kansas.